jasminepvo/100-days-of-code/README.md

 # Hi!
 I've joined the #100DaysOfCode Challenge as of May 29, 2022
 I am beyond excited so feel free to join me!
 I will be completing the full stack web development curriculm created by [The Odin Project](www.theodinproject.com).
-Estimated completion date: July 11, 2022 🗓

 ## Coding Diary - [click here](log.md) to see my progress, thoughts and links to my work 👩🏻‍💻